Data Sources and Fact Sheets

-- Cost of Child Care – State data on the cost of child care.
+- Cost of Child Care – State-specific data on the cost of child care.

-- Early Learning Fact Sheet (2018) – The Center for American Progress produces state fact sheets that provide a look at the current state of early learning programs.
+- Early Learning Fact Sheet (2019) – State-specific fact sheets that provide a look at the current state of early learning programs.

-- Home Visiting – State data on number of children served and counties served with federal home visiting funds.
+- Home Visiting – State-specific data on number of children served and counties served with federal home visiting funds.

-- NC ECE Repository– County data on child care, number of children receiving child care subsidy, use of child care, number of child care programs for each star rating and more.
+- NC ECE Data Repository and Factsheets – NC data by county on child care, number of children receiving child care subsidy, use of child care, number of child care programs for each star rating and more.

 - Smart Start PBIS – Population-level data by county on early care and education and health.
-Contact the Smart Start Local Partnershipfor a copy of the report.
+Contact a Smart Start Local Partnership for a copy of their report.

-- BEST NC’s Education Facts and Figures – Statewide data on students, teachers, schools, financing and achievement.
+- BEST NC’s Education Facts and Figures (2020) – NC statewide preschool, K-12 and higher education data on students, teachers, schools, financing and achievement.

-- Free and Reduced Lunch – information by year and school of free and reduced lunch applications.
+- Free and Reduced Lunch – NC data by school of free and reduced lunch applications.

-- National Center for Education Statistics/National Assessment of Educational Progress – State performance data for math, reading, writing and science for grades 4-8.
+- National Center for Education Statistics/National Assessment of Educational Progress – State-specific performance data for math, reading, writing and science for grades 4-8.

-- North Carolina School Performance Data – Data on student performance for each school in every North Carolina school district are released publicly and are available online.
+- NC School Report Cards – Data on student performance for each school in every North Carolina school district are released publicly and are available online.

-- Student/School Performance – Student performance data by subgroup for two years, including the number of students at or above grade level (Level III), the number of valid scores, and the percent at or above Level III on end-of-grade (EOG).
+- Student/School Performance – Student performance data by subgroup, including the number of students at or above grade level (Level III), the number of valid scores, and the percent at or above Level III on end-of-grade (EOG).